kubernetes/enhancements/keps/sig-network/2091-admin-network-policy/README.md

   // Specification of the desired behavior of AdminNetworkPolicy.
   Spec     AdminNetworkPolicySpec

   // ANPStatus is the status to be reported by the implementation, this is not
   // standardized in alpha and consumers should report what they see fit in
   // relation to their AdminNetworkPolicy implementation
   // +optional
   Status  AdminNetworkPolicyStatus
 }

-type AdminNetworkPolicyStatus struct { conditions   []metav1.Condition
+type AdminNetworkPolicyStatus struct {
+  Conditions   []metav1.Condition
 }

 // AdminNetworkPolicySpec provides the specification of AdminNetworkPolicy type AdminNetworkPolicySpec struct {
   // Priority is an int32 value bound to 0 - 1000, the lowest positive priority,
   // "1" corresponds to the lowest importance, while higher priorities have
   // higher importance.
 An ANP with a priority of "0" will be evaluated after all
   // positive priority AdminNetworkPolicies and standard NetworkPolicies.
   // The Priority for an ANP must be set
   Priority    *int32

   // Subject defines the objects to which this AdminNetworkPolicy applies.
   Subject     AdminNetworkPolicySubject

   // List of Ingress rules to be applied to the selected objects.
   // A total of 100 rules will be allowed per each network policy instance,
   // this rule count will be calculated as the total summation of the
   // Ingress and Egress rules in a single AdminNetworkPolicy Instance.
   Ingress     []AdminNetworkPolicyIngressRule

   // List of Egress rules to be applied to the selected objects.
   // A total of 100 rules will be allowed per each network policy instance,
   // this rule count will be calculated as the total summation of the
   // Ingress and Egress rules in a single AdminNetworkPolicy Instance.
   Egress      []AdminNetworkPolicyEgressRule
 }

 // AdminNetworkPolicySubject defines what objects the policy selects.
-// Exactly one of the selector pointers should be set.
+// Exactly one of the `Namespaces` or `NamespacedPods` pointers should be set. type AdminNetworkPolicySubject struct {
+  Namespaces        *metav1.LabelSelector
+  NamespacedPods    *NamespacedPodSubject
+}

+// NamespacedPodSubject allows the user to select a given set of pod(s) in
+// selected namespace(s)
-type AdminNetworkPolicySubject struct {
+type NamespacedPodSubject struct {
   NamespaceSelector  *metav1.LabelSelector
-  NamespaceAndPodSelector   *NamespaceAndPodSelector
+  PodSelector        *metav1.LabelSelector
 }

-// NamespaceAndPodSelector allows the user to select a Namespace(s) and optionally
-// select a given set of pod(s) in that namespace(s) type NamespaceAndPodSelector struct {
-  // This field follows standard label selector semantics; if present but empty,
-  // it selects all Namespaces.
-  NamespaceSelector   metav1.LabelSelector

-  // Used to explicitly select pods within a namespace; if present but empty,
-  // it selects all Pods.
-  PodSelector         metav1.LabelSelector
-}

 // AdminNetworkPolicyIngressRule describes an action to take on a particular
 // set of traffic destined for pods selected by an AdminNetworkPolicy's
 // Subject field.
-The traffic must match both l4Selector and from. type AdminNetworkPolicyIngressRule struct {
+The traffic must match both ports and from. type AdminNetworkPolicyIngressRule struct {
   // Name is an identifier for this rule.
   // +optional
   Name         string

   // Action specifies whether this rule must pass, allow or deny traffic.
   // Allow: allows the selected traffic
   // Deny: denies the selected traffic
   // Pass: allows the selected traffic to skip and remaining positive priority ANP rules
   // and be delegated by K8's Network Policy.
   Action       AdminNetPolRuleAction

-  // L4Selector allows for matching traffic based on L4 constructs.
+  // Ports allows for matching on traffic based on port and protocols.
-  L4Selector   AdminNetworkPolicyL4Selector
+  Ports        AdminNetworkPolicyPorts

   // List of sources from which traffic will be allowed/denied/passed to the entities
   // selected by this AdminNetworkPolicyRule.
 Items in this list are combined using a logical OR
   // operation.
 If this field is empty, this rule matches no sources.
   // If this field is present and contains at least one item, this rule
   // allows/denies/passes traffic from the defined AdminNetworkPolicyPeer(s)
   From         []AdminNetworkPolicyPeer
 }

 // AdminNetworkPolicyEgressRule describes an action to take on a particular
 // set of traffic originating from pods selected by a AdminNetworkPolicy's
 // Subject field.
-The traffic must match both l4Selector and to. type AdminNetworkPolicyEgressRule struct {
+The traffic must match both ports and to. type AdminNetworkPolicyEgressRule struct {
   // Name is an identifier for this rule.
   // +optional
   Name         string

   // Action specifies whether this rule must pass, allow or deny traffic.
   // Allow: allows the selected traffic
   // Deny: denies the selected traffic
   // Pass: allows the selected traffic to skip and remaining positive priority AMP rules
   // and be delegated by K8's Network Policy.
   Action       AdminNetPolRuleAction

-  // L4Selector allows for matching on traffic based on L4 constructs.
+  // Ports allows for matching on traffic based on port and protocols.
-  L4Selector   AdminNetworkPolicyL4Selector
+  Ports        AdminNetworkPolicyPorts

   // List of destinations to which traffic will be allowed/denied/passed from the entities
   // selected by this AdminNetworkPolicyRule.
 Items in this list are combined using a logical OR
   // operation.
 If this field is empty, this rule matches no destinations.
   // If this field is present and contains at least one item, this rule
   // allows/denies/passes traffic to the defined AdminNetworkPolicyPeer(s)
   To           []AdminNetworkPolicyPeer
 }

-// AdminNetworkPolicyL4Selector handles selection of traffic for based on L4
+// AdminNetworkPolicyPorts handles selection of traffic for based on L4
 // constructs.
-Exactly one of the fields must be defined. type AdminNetworkPolicyL4Selector struct {
+Exactly one of the fields must be defined. type AdminNetworkPolicyPorts struct {
   // AllPorts cannot be "false" when it is set
   // AllPorts allows the user to select all ports for all protocols, thus not
   // selecting traffic based on L4 principles.
-  // If "true" then all ports are selected for the all protocols AllPorts   *bool
+  // If "true" then all ports are selected for the all protocols.
+  AllPorts   *bool

-  // List of ports for outgoing traffic.
+  // List of destinattion ports for outgoing traffic.
   // Each item in this list is combined using a logical OR.
-If this field is
-  // empty or missing, this rule matches no ports (traffic not restricted by port).
-  // If this field is present and contains at least one item, then this rule
+  // When this field is present it should contain at least one item, and this rule
-  // allows/denies/passes traffic only if the traffic matches at least one port in the list.
+  // allows/denies/passes traffic only if the traffic matches at least one port
+  // in the list.
   // +optional
-  Ports      []AdminNetworkPolicyPort
+  List      []AdminNetworkPolicyPort
 }